 Tabernacle Township in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-39° 46.648′ N, 74° 37.942′ W. Marker is in Tabernacle Township, New Jersey, in Burlington County.
-Marker is on Carranza Road 4.4 miles from Forked Neck Road/Bozarthtown Road, on the right when traveling south.
+39° 46.644′ N, 74° 37.94′ W. Marker is in Tabernacle Township, New Jersey, in Burlington County.
+Marker is on Carranza Road 4.4 miles south of Forked Neck Road/Bozarthtown Road, on the right when traveling south.
+The marker is in Wharton State Forest.
+Carranza Road is paved.
 Touch for map.
-Located in Wharton State Forest.
-Carranza Road is paved.
 Marker is in this post office area: Vincentown NJ 08088, United States of America.
+Touch for directions.

 Also see . . .
-Emilio Carranza from Wikipedia.
-(Submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey.)
+Emilio Carranza.
+Wikipedia entry (Submitted on September 6, 2010, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 1,056 times since then and 24 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 26, 2021.
+It was originally submitted on August 31, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 784 times since then and 9 times this year.
+Photos: 1, 2. submitted on August 31, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+3, 4. submitted on February 26, 2021, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.